rbao/fieldable_form/README.md

 FieldableForm [![Build Status](https://travis-ci.org/rbao/fieldable_form.png)](https://travis-ci.org/rbao/fieldable_form) [![Code Climate](https://codeclimate.com/github/rbao/fieldable_form.png)](https://codeclimate.com/github/rbao/fieldable_form)
 ==============
 FieldableForm is intended to make building an end user facing form builder easier.
-It provides all the base models necessary for building such functionality and also some erb and js templates for bootstraping the views.
+It provides all the field models necessary for building such functionality and also some erb and js templates for bootstraping the views.

 Installation
 -------------